OkayHughes/open-lab-notebook/src/posts/DA_HOMME/dubos_writeup.md

 $$$`
 which agrees precisely with Tea20.
 However: does the integration by parts trickery work if we do the pseudodensity trick instead of modifying `$$\mathrm{d}A$$`?

-## Squaring pseudodensity with TD14:
+## Rectifying pseudodensity using TD14:
 A fundamental property of our pseudodensity is that `$$$
 \begin{align*}